daliworks/thingplus-embedded/docs/Thingplus_Embedded_Guide_EN.md

 swUpdate|Upgrade the embedded software|None|None
 swInfo|소프트웨어 Provide the version of embedded software|None|None

-The mandatory methods which should be implemented an embedded software integrated with Thing+ Platform should are ​timeSync and setProperty ​.
+The mandatory methods which should be implemented for embedded software integrated with the Thing+ Platform include both ​timeSync and setProperty.
 Others are optional.

 ##### timeSync
-When a hardware get an MQTT message inclduing this method, it should reset the local time on it as the received time value.
+When hardware gets an MQTT message including this method, it should reset the local time on it as the received time value.
 > timeSync params